-The city of El Paso has a long history as a trading point and melting pot of North American and Spanish cultures.
-Sitting on the banks of the famous Rio Grande River, El Paso was home to famous outlaws like John Wesley Hardin and Billy the Kid.
-The city itself did not join the United States until 1848, and the Spanish missions left behind are still in use today.
+The city of El Paso, once an important trading point, still remains a melting pot of North American and Spanish cultures.
+Situated on the banks of the famous Rio Grande River, El Paso was once home to famous outlaws, including John Wesley Hardin and Billy the Kid.
+The city did not join the United States until 1848, and the Spanish missions left behind are still in use today.

-El Paso has a rich blend of American and Mexican culture featured in the many art exhibits, drama festivals, concerts and musicals.
-Visitors can spend the day learning about the local Native American tribe, the Tiguas, or take in an opera at the Abraham Chavez Theater.
-The rich diversity of the El Paso area has something for everyone to enjoy.
+El Paso has a rich blend of American and Mexican culture, featured in many of the art exhibits, drama festivals, concerts and musicals in the area.
+Visitors can spend the day learning about the local Native American tribe, the Tiguas, at Tigua Indian Cultural Center, or enjoy an opera at Abraham Chavez Theater.

-Those who want to move to the Sun City can use the El Paso apartment finder, Apartment Guide, to help them locate the best El Paso rentals.
-Finding the best apartments in El Paso, Texas is easy with their searchable up-to-date list.
+Those who want to move to the Sun City can use the El Paso apartment finder, Apartment Guide, to help them locate the best rentals.
 There is a wide selection of apartments in El Paso, TX, and you can filter your search to find one that is right for you.
-If you have a larger family, Apartment Guide can also help you find El Paso homes for rent that have the space you need.
+If you have a larger family, Apartment Guide can also help you find homes for rent that have the space you need.

 Fun Things to Do in El Paso